-My office now offers mediation for Custody Agreements and Separation or Property Agreements.
+My office now offers mediation for Custody Agreements and Separation or Divorce Agreements.

 Mediation is also known as alternate dispute resolution.
 Mediation is a method that allows parties to settle their disputes without having to go to Court.
 Both parties use mediation to reach an agreement.

 I will act as the mediator to discuss the issues with both parties and to help you to arrive at a mutually satisfactory agreement.
 As a mediator, I will be a neutral, third party.
 My goal as a mediator is help you identify the issues, keep the discussion moving in a positive direction, make suggestions, keep the parties focused on the important issues, keep the parties away from destructive forms of communicating, and help you arrive at an agreement.

 Becky Caruso, Esq.